These procedures must be read in conjunction with the Use of Animals in Public Schools Policy.

 If a teacher is unsure whether an activity requires approval, the teacher should contact the Executive Officer of the Schools Animal Ethics Committee.

-- where animals are used for a scientific teaching activity, complete a Form E: Activity Completion at the completion of the activity; and
+- where animals are used for a scientific teaching activity, complete a Completion Report via the Animal Ethics System (login required) at the completion of the activity; and

-- where approval is granted to undertake the activity on a recurring basis, the teachers must submit Form D: Annual Report at the completion of the activity each year, or by the last day of Term 4.
+- where approval is granted to undertake the activity on a recurring basis, the principal must submit an Annual Report via the Animal Ethics System (login required) at the completion of the activity each year, or by the last day of Term 4.

 3.3 Illness/injury, death or unexpected incident